JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

         return "The time in $location is ${localTime.formatted()}" }

-    // The list is initialized with imported Compose Multiplatform resources val defaultCountries = listOf(
+    // Initializes the list with imported Compose Multiplatform resources
+    // and returns it
+    fun defaultCountries() = listOf(
         Country("Japan", TimeZone.of("Asia/Tokyo"), Res.drawable.jp),
         Country("France", TimeZone.of("Europe/Paris"), Res.drawable.fr),
         Country("Mexico", TimeZone.of("America/Mexico_City"), Res.drawable.mx),